-- Another measure that will help mitigate the feeling of helpless ness of educationally qualified college graduates, particularly highly qualified persons, in regard to securing employment is the setting up of effective machinery which will assist them in finding The Employment Exchanges no doubt fill this role suitable jobs. to some extent, but it has been found that there is some reluctance on the part of university men, particularly those who are highly qualified, to register at the public Employment Exchanges.
-We, therefore, consider it desirable that some arrangements should be made whereby such persons can, within the premises of the university, be brought directly in touch with the employment market.
-For this purpose, we would recommend that university employment bureaus shoul? be set up at the various universities and arrangements made for the registration of university scholars both while they are pursuing their post-graduate studies and after they have passed out. - 6.9 These bureaus should (a) provide an agency through which employment counselling can be made available to university students, (b) make accessible to university graduates current employment market information, and (c) provide, in conjunction with the Matienal Employment Service, a placement machinery through which suitable men can be brought quickly in contact with employers who have vacancies to offer, both in the public as well as the private sector.
-The bureau should be fully integrated with the Employment Service for purposes of employment counselling, placement and other similar functions.
+6.8 Another measure that will help mitigate the feeling of helplessness of educationally qualified college graduates, particularly highly qualified persons, in regard to securing employment is the setting up of effective machinery which will assist them in finding suitable jobs.
+The Employment Exchanges no doubt fill this role to some extent, but it has been found that there is some reluctance on the part of university men, particularly those who are highly qualified, to register at the public Employment Exchanges.
+We, therefore, consider it desirable that some arrangements.

+should be made whereby such persons can, within the premises of the university, be brought directly in touch with the employment market.
+For this purpose, we would recommend that university employment bureaux should be set up at the various universities and arrangements made for the registration of university scholars both while they are pursuing their post-graduate studies and after they have passed out.

-6.10 The organisational set-up of such bureaus would be a matter of detail but arrangements should be such that they inspire confidence both among employers and educated men and the university authorities themselves should have the predominant part to play.
+- 6.9 These bureaux should (a) provide an agency through which employment counselling can be made available to university students, (b) make accessible to university graduates current employment market information, and (c) provide in conjunction with the National Employment Service, a placement machinery through which su table men can be brought quickly in contact with employers who have vacancies to offer, both in the public as well as the private sector.
+The bureau should be fully integrated with the Employment Service for purposes of employment counseiling, placement and other similar functions. - 6.10 The organisational set-up of such bureaux would be a matter of detail but arrangements should be such that they inspire confidence both among employers and educated men and the university authorities themselves should have the predominant part to play.
 The cost of running them would comparatively be very small and no detailed estimates are given.
-Establishent of the university employment bureaus should, in our opinion, be treated as part of the normal expansion of the Employment Service.

-6.11 The above are recommendations which can be implemented without whiting for too long and attained y low cost.
+Establishment of the university employment bureaux should, in our opinion, be treated as part of the normal expansion of the limployment Service. - 6.11 The above are recommendations which can be implemented without waiting for too long and at a relatively low cost.
 The relief thus afforded will be fully worthwhile.